 If you’re going to use stock images, I recommend doing some additional editing of the images or graphics you select before adding them to your Facebook creatives.

 Add some interesting elements to capture audience interest.
-Use a really nice filter to make the image stand out and so forth.
+Use a really nice filter to make the image stand out, or make certain colors stand out and so forth.

 What I like to do is take my own photos for my ad campaigns.